Kalkan-Emre/CENG111_THE3/README.md

 # CENG111_THE3
-Given summary of the description for this take hame exam is given below.
+Summary of the description for this take hame exam is given below.

 *In this exam, the purpose is to construct a parts inventory.
 Suppose we work in a bicycle factory, where it is necessary to keep an inventory of bicycle parts.
 If we want to build a bicycle, we need to know what is the